sch0lars/koopa-mode/README.md

 * Syntax highlighting and indentation
 * The ability to spawn – and send code to – a PowerShell process in a new buffer
-* Autocompletion for built-in cmdlets
+* Autocompletion for both built-in and user-defined cmdlets and variables

 ## Prerequisites